AKASO EK7000 PRO 4K Action camera

 Info

-If your looking for an unobtrusive helmet camera which is lightweight and easy to use the Sodial Mini is hands down the perfect camera.
+If your looking for an unobtrusive cheap motorcycle helmet camera which is lightweight and easy to use the Sodial Mini is hands down the perfect camera.

-The waterproof design means this camera will be suitable for rainy commutes into work.
-Once you are at work the great news is that the camera can be quickly charged in only 2 hours using the the USB charger allowing it to be charged in time for the ride home.
+The waterproof design means this budget helmet camera will be suitable for rainy commutes into work.
+Once you are at work the great news is that the camera can be quickly charged in only 2 hours using the the USB charger, allowing it to be charged in time for the ride home.

 In summary the video quality is not going to compete with some of the more expensive helmet cameras, but if your purely using this as a means of recording your journey to and from work incase you have an accident it is more than adequate.